iAmKankan/Neural-Network/README.md

   * Co-occurrence Matrix
   * Negative sampling
   * Time series

+## What is AI
+**Artificial intelligence (AI)** is the ability of a computer or a robot controlled by a computer to do tasks that are usually done by humans because they require human intelligence and discernment. -by [Britannica](https://www.britannica.com/technology/artificial-intelligence)
 ## ◼️ Neural Network
 > #### A neural network is a series of algorithms that tries to recognize _underlying relationships in a set of data_ through a process that mimics the way the human brain operates.
 In this sense, neural networks refer to systems of neurons, either organic or artificial in nature.